 If you are a football fan you can’t miss the Stamford Bridge, the home ground for Chelsea Football Club.

-The guided tour takes an hour and includes the Chelsea museum, the football pinch and stands, the pressing room, the changing rooms and the players’ tunnel.
+The guided tour takes an hour and includes the Chelsea museum, the football pitch and stands, the press room, the changing rooms and the players’ tunnel.